Amritansu-Adi/Recipe-Generator/README.md

-and then add it to a .env file with name VITE_RECIPE_API ChatGPT said:
 Recipe Generator - Chef Claude 🍽️
 Welcome to Chef Claude, a smart recipe generator web app powered by AI! 🧑‍🍳✨ Simply enter ingredients, and let Chef Claude suggest delicious recipes for you.